y2hO0ol23/snow/README.md

 press c to stop or start snowing

+press r to reset console size

-press r to move on window of input
+press esc to move on window of input